panda-re/panda/panda/docs/manual.md

 ## Overview

-PANDA (Platform for Architecture-Neutral Dynamic Analysis) is a whole-system dynamic analysis engine based on QEMU 1.0.1.
+PANDA (Platform for Architecture-Neutral Dynamic Analysis) is a whole-system dynamic analysis engine currently based on QEMU 2.9.1.
 Its strengths lie in rapid reverse engineering of software.
 PANDA includes a system for recording and replaying execution, a framework for running LLVM analysis on executing code, and an easily extensible plugin architecture.
 Together, these basic tools let you